Tallinn Town Hall: Tower

 The town hall tower was built along with the town hall in 1402–1404.
 In the beginning, the tower had a gothic style pyramidal spire, which was replaced in 1627 by a renaissance-shaped spire (height 26 metres).
 The height of the tower starting from the lower part of the arcade is 64 metres.

 It is possible to climb up into the Town Hall tower and see the old town from a completely different angle.
 It is not possible to get to the tower's dome edge where the borders can be seen, but the first windows can still be reached (exactly to the tower's clock).
 Half of the windows have metal nets in front of them; the others have bars.
 The staircase leading up is steep, but as the tower is not very high, it is not a problem.
-The scent of gingerbread comes from a nearby restaurant, Olde Hansa.

 Writings about the tower's history can be seen.
 The narrow staircase allows only one guest to come and go.
 So, getting from one side to the other is not very simple, however the stair bays sometimes give the opportunity to let faster people pass.
 The staircase leading to the tower has 115 stairs.
 The clock balcony is located 34 metres above the ground.